 The 100-year floodplain as delineated by the Federal Emergency Management Agency accounts for 444 acres of the Preserve, or 73 percent of the total land area (Figure 5).
 The 165-acre portion of the Preserve located above the floodplain occurs as one contiguous land mass on the east side of the railroad corridor and corresponds with the highest, driest natural communities present on the Preserve.
-The southeastern corner of the Preserve, which fronts on US Highway 17 and is the location of the primary entrance to the property, is also in the 100-year floodplain, as is all the surrounding residential land to the north and south of the property, including the entirety of the County-owned Burcher Parcel at the southwest corner of the Preserve.
-Most of the flood zone within the Preserve corresponds with the riverine floodplains of the Peace River and Shell Creek.
+The southeastern corner of the Preserve, which fronts on US Highway 17 and is the location of the primary entrance to the property, is also in the 100-year floodplain, as is all the surrounding residential land to the north and south of the preserve.
+Most of the flood zone within the Preserve corresponds with the riverine floodplains of the Preserve.
+Most of the flood zone within the Preserve corresponds with the riverine floodplains of the Preserve.